ALL OF THE ACTIVITIES AND SERVICES LISTED BELOW ARE INCLUDED IN THE HOLIDAY PRICE

 After breakfast, you will be driven across the border into Norway to the magnificent Varangerfjord and the fishing village of Nesseby.
 A trip will be made to the nearby Sámi museum to learn more about the indigenous people of the Nordic countries, and you will also find out about contemporary Arctic Ocean life.
 Time will be made to visit a ‘seita’, or Sámi worship site, and there will be a picnic lunch along the way.
 Heading back, a stop will be made at a Sámi handicraft workshop in the village of Tana.

-A minimum number of two participants is required for this activity to take place.
+A minimum number of four participants is required for this activity to take place.

 Duration: 5 hours